BalashovAD/parsecpp/README.md

 ```
 endOfStream :: Parser<A> -> Parser<A>
 ```

-Full stream must be consumed for Success.
+This parser requires that the entire stream be consumed for Success.

 ```c++
 auto parser = charIn('A', 'B').endOfStream(); // Parser<char>